varya/steroids/_posts/steroids_npm/2013-05-29-cloud-deploy.markdown

 platforms: iOS, Android
 ---

-Steroids allows you to create an ad-hoc deployment of your app via the command
+Steroids allows you to create an ad hoc, cloud-deployed build of your app via the command

 {% highlight bash %}
 $ steroids deploy